ftheberge/Ensemble-Clustering-for-Graphs/README.md

 ## Adding ECG to igraph

+You can simply import or copy the content of 'lfr.py' into your Notebook.

-While it is possible to pip install ECG, one can simply add the following lines to get ECG in igraph:
+It is also possible to pip install ECG, or one can simply add the following lines to get ECG in igraph:

 ```